Has Your Child Shut Down?

 Assessment and Goals

 Assess where your child is academically, using end-of-chapter tests, unit assessments, online practice sheets or even standardized achievement tests, that you can administer yourself.
-Sometimes a child can appear to be resistant to doing their homeschool, but may actually be feeling overwhelmed by either the subject matter itself, or the pace at which they are being expected to work.
-Include your child in a discussion about their academic and behavioral strengths and weakness, and then help them to set short and long term homeschooling goals.
+Sometimes a child can appear to be resistant to doing her homeschool, but may actually be feeling overwhelmed by either the subject matter itself or the pace at which she is being expected to work.
+Include your child in a discussion about her academic and behavioral strengths and weakness, and then help her to set short- and long-term homeschooling goals.
 Share a few personal examples of how you handle some of your own strengths and weaknesses.
 Even younger children can participate in these types of discussions and activities.

 Come up with a behavior modification system that includes a reward system.
 Take your child’s personality into mind when deciding on ways to offer positive reinforcement when he does happen to exhibit desirable behavior.
 Provide plenty of specific praise whenever you notice that your child is working towards the homeschooling goals that you both have set together.
 Use small items like stickers, pencils and erasers to reward younger children when they complete their homeschool assignments.
 Older children may prefer small rewards like additional computer time, getting to stay up a little later than usual or the chance to participate in an extracurricular activity.